Slow Python dev tooling

 Ruff, created by Charlie Marsh and the company Astral (founded 2022) in New York, rewrites these in Rust.
 Result: a single binary doing it all, 10-100x faster.
 MIT licence.

-The first public release is August 2022; within a year Ruff is the de facto standard in numerous mainstream Python projects (Pandas, FastAPI, Django, Airflow, Hugging Face, Pydantic itself).
+The first public release is August 2022; Ruff is already being rapidly adopted in mainstream Python projects (Pandas, FastAPI, Django, Airflow, Hugging Face, Pydantic itself).

 What Ruff does